Transformco

-Transform SR Brands LLC (doing business as Transformco, referred to as "New Sears") is an American privately held company formed on February 11, 2019, to acquire some of the assets of Sears Holdings Corporation.
+Transform SR Brands LLC (doing business as TransformCo, referred to as "New Sears") is an American privately held company formed on February 11, 2019, to acquire some of the assets of Sears Holdings Corporation.
 The new company is owned by ESL Investments.
 Following the Chapter 11 bankruptcy filing of Sears Holdings on October 15, 2018, Transformco purchased the surviving assets owned by Sears Holdings for $5.2 billion.

 On June 3, 2019, it was announced that Transformco would acquire Sears Hometown and Outlet Stores.
-As per deal, Sears Hometown might need to divest its Sears Outlet division to gain approval.
+As per the deal, Sears Hometown might need to divest its Sears Outlet division to gain approval.

 History

-Fall of Sears Holdings
+Sears Holdings

 On November 17, 2004, the management of Kmart Holding Corporation announced its intention to purchase Sears, Roebuck and Co. under a new corporation.
 Kmart previously emerged from Chapter 11 bankruptcy protection on May 6, 2003.
 The new corporation became known as Sears Holdings Corporation, simply known as Sears Holdings.
 The new corporation announced that it would continue to operate stores under both the Sears and Kmart brands.
 The merger of Kmart and Sears closed on March 24, 2005, following affirmative shareholder votes of both companies.
 The result of the merger was Kmart and parent Kmart Holding Corporation and Sears became subsidiaries of the new Sears Holdings Corporation.
 Sears Holdings then operated Sears and Kmart stores.
 The company continued to market products under brands held by both companies.
 The merger was completed on March 24, 2005, after receiving regulatory approval from the government and approval by shareholders of both companies.
 The combined company had approximately 3,500 stores at the time of the merger.

 Eddie Lampert led the company for the next thirteen years.
 (See Sears Holdings#History for more detailed history of the intervening years.)

 On October 10, 2018, it was reported that Sears Holdings had engaged advisors regarding an imminent bankruptcy filing.

 The company filed for Chapter 11 bankruptcy protection on October 15, 2018, in New York; the same day that a $134 million debt payment was due.

 On October 15, 2018, Sears Holdings announced that it would close 142 stores, including 63 Kmart stores and 79 Sears stores.
 Sears Holdings' bankruptcy also marked Kmart's second bankruptcy in 16 years.
 On November 8, 2018, Sears Holdings announced it would close an additional 40 stores, including 11 Kmart and 29 Sears stores.
-On November 23, 2018, Sears Holdings released a list of 505 stores, including 239 Kmart and 266 Sears stores, that are for sale in the bankruptcy process while all others are currently holding liquidation sales.
-However, the stores for sale are not guaranteed to be protected from liquidation in the future.
+On November 23, 2018, Sears Holdings released a list of 505 stores, including 239 Kmart and 266 Sears stores, that were for sale in the bankruptcy process while all others were holding liquidation sales.
+However, the stores for sale were not guaranteed to be protected from liquidation in the future.
 On December 28, 2018, Sears Holdings announced it would close 80 additional stores, including 37 Kmart and 43 Sears stores.